opencomputeproject/HWMgmt-OCP-Profiles/Networking/UsageGuide-ESwitch.md

 }
 ```

-## Get list of modules (network adapters)
+## Get list of modules

-The Ethernet switch modules are obtained from the NetworkAdapters
+The Ethernet switch modules are obtained from the NetworkAdapters resource.
-resource.

 ```
 GET /redfish/v1/Chassis/{id}/NetworkAdapters